Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 First, let us look at the few steps that we need to take to accomplish this.

 a).
-Prepare a list of essential Library References and save it in a Text File, on Server if you are developing databases to use on a Network.
+Prepare a list of essential Library References and save it in a Text File, on the Server if you are developing databases to use on a Network.

 a).
 To prepare the required Object Library References List we must know what are these files and where on the Disk they can be located.
-Assume that we need to know what is the physical file name and location representing the Reference Library Description Microsoft DAO 3.6 Object Library in the Available References list.
+Assume that we need to know the physical file name and location representing the Reference Library Description Microsoft DAO 3.6 Object Library in the Available References list.

-To find out this, open VBA Module Window (View - - > Code or Alt+F11), select Tools- - >References, and find the item in the description Microsoft DAO 3.6 Object Library among the list of other Microsoft Reference Library Files, see the image given below.
+To find out this, open the VBA Module Window (View - - > Code or Alt+F11), select Tools- - >References, and find the item in the description Microsoft DAO 3.6 Object Library among the list of other Microsoft Reference Library Files, see the image given below.

 When you select the file Description, the physical File path name and Language are displayed.
 You can write down the Pathname to prepare the list if you want to.
 But, we will do half of the task differently.
 We can attach the required files manually and prepare the list with a small VBA Routine.